How To Measure Chain Stretch

 Image Courtesy of Timken Drives

-According to Timken Drives’ Drives Product Manager, Richard Neuhengen, “Chain is defined to be worn out when it has grown by 3% of its original length, it’s at this point that one will have to replace the sprocket, also.”
+According to Timken Drives’ Drives Product Manager, Richard Neuhengen, “The chain is defined to be worn out when it has grown by three percent of its original length.
+It’s at this point that one will have to replace the sprocket, also.”

-All you need to know is the standard dimensions of your chain, and its tapered design will do the rest with these four, easy steps:
+All you need to know is the standard dimensions of your chain, and its tapered design will do the rest with these four easy steps (note: All tag-out procedures should be followed prior to measuring the roller chain):

-• Check gauge for fit between any two roller links.
-(Do this with chain in tension.)
+3. Check the gauge for fit between any two roller links (do this with the chain in tension).

-• If the gauge step fits through the checkpoint, the chain is worn out and needs to be replaced.
-(Gauge should be in line, directly below any outside link plate.)
+4. If the gauge step fits through the checkpoint, the chain is worn out and needs to be replaced (gauge should be in line, directly below any outside link plate).

 How To Prevent Chain Stretch